 The profit is obtained by subtracting the cost (or investment) from the revenue.
 For example, let’s say that you have a brand activation for one of your rebranded products.
-The product costs $10 and you sell 50 products per day.
-In one day you gain $500 (total revenue).
+The product costs $10, and you sell 50 products per day.
+In one day, you gain $500 (total revenue).
 However, for one day, the brand activation campaign costs you $40.
-This means that your profit is $460 if you don’t take into account additional costs like staff and raw materials.
+This means that your profit is $460 if you don’t consider additional costs like staff and raw materials.

-The investment for 1 day is $40, as we’ve mentioned.
-To know the ROI, you need to divide the profit by the investment.
+The investment for one day is $40, as we’ve mentioned.
+To know the ROI, you need to divide the profit by the asset.
 So 460 to 40.
-This means your ROI is 11,5 or 1150% which is amazing and highly unlikely for that matter.
+This means your ROI is 11,5 or 1150% which is fantastic and highly unlikely for that matter.

 However, it can also help you to calculate marginal ROI.
 This way, you will see if additional investments are profitable or not.

-Let’s take the same example, but add more: Your campaign takes 10 days.
-In the first 5 days, you decide to add something more to your campaign which leads to an increase in investment of $40 per day.
+Let’s take the same example, but add more: Your campaign takes ten days.
+In the first five days, you decide to add something more to your campaign, leading to an increase in investment of $40 per day.
 Now your investment is $80.
-During the first 5 days, you managed to sell 50 products per day (2500 in total).
+During the first five days, you managed to sell 50 products per day (2500 in total).
 After you added new displays, you managed to sell 55 products per day (2750).

 Profit 1 is: 2500 - 200 = 2300